Skip to content

 while there are significant benefits of living in a rural area, it can also pose challenges to your mental health

-People in rural Scotland can experience mental health conditions, self-harming behaviour, and suicidal thoughts and feelings – no matter their age, gender or location.
-With rural mental health, they might become isolated, worsened by remoteness and experience stigma and fear.
+Our Rural Mental Health survey in 2017 found that there were unique stressors facing rural communities in Scotland contributing to poor mental health.
+People in rural Scotland can experience mental health conditions, self-harming behaviour and suicidal thoughts and feelings – no matter their age, gender or location.
+They might become isolated, worsened by remoteness and experience stigma and fear.

 Despite their close-knit nature, rural communities struggling with mental health issues, such as depression and anxiety, often go unnoticed.
 They may face feelings of isolation and loneliness, with limited access to support services.
 These can be heightened by poor digital connectivity, inadequate transport links and a lack of anonymity.